Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: Examples and simulation study

-For the estimation of $\theta$, we compare our estimator defined in \eqref{eq: hat_thetas} with $d^u=10$ to two other methods. \begin{itemize} \item The pseudo maximum likelihood estimators based on the sliding blocks, $\hat \theta_n^{B,sl}$ defined on page 7 in \cite{BerghausBucher2018}.
-In this simulation, we take $n/k$ as the block length $r_n$ for this estimator. \item The interval estimator from \cite{FerroSegers2003}, which is given by $\hat \theta_n(u)$ on page 548 of that paper.
-We denote this estimator by $\hat \theta^{\rm{int}}$. \end{itemize}
+For the estimation of $\theta$, we set $s_0=10$ and use the same $k$ for both $\hat d^*$ and $\hat \theta_n$, which is convenient for implementation however not most efficient for the estimation.
+In Section \ref{Sec:RealData}, we illustrate a way to first obtain $\hat d^*$ and then plot $\hat \theta_n$ against various $k$.
+To facilitate comparison, we also examine two existing methods for estimating $\theta$. \begin{itemize} \item The pseudo maximum likelihood estimators based on the sliding blocks, $\hat \theta_n^{B,sl}$ defined on page 2314 in \cite{BerghausBucher2018}.
+In this simulation, we take $n/k$ as the block length $r_n$ for this estimator.

-The simulated MSE defined by $MSE(k)=\frac{1}{m}\sum_{i=1}^m (\hat \theta_i(k)-\theta)^2$, where $\hat\theta_i$ is the estimate based on the $i$-th generated sample by one of the three methods, is plotted in Figure \ref{fig: MSE}.
-For the four distributions that satisfy $D^{(d)}(u_n)$ condition, our estimator outperforms the other two methods because it has the smallest MSE among the three for a wide range of $k$ and it has the smallest minimum MSE taken over $k\in [30, 300]$.
-Even for the ARCH model, the minimum MSE of our estimator is also smaller than that of the other two methods.
-For the squared ARCH model, our estimator is better than the interval method but slightly worse than the sliding blocks method in terms of MSE.